Summer Research

 • A lab open house and information session is held in January to provide you with an opportunity to learn about the research opportunities available.
 After attending the open house and researching which labs you may be interested in, you should make an appointment to meet with each faculty member with whom you may want to work.

 • Fill out and submit the Summer Research Application Form.
-Applications are due by February 9, 2024.
+Applications are due this year by February 9, 2025.

 Whitehead Scholars Program